 It is important that all staff, especially individuals not identified as continuity personnel, stay informed and accounted for during a continuity event.
-The Click or tap here to enter text, has established procedures for contacting and accounting for employees, including their operating status, in the event of an emergency.
+The [School Division] has established procedures for contacting and accounting for employees, including their operating status, in the event of an emergency.
 Employees are expected to remain in contact with their direct supervisor during any facility closure or relocation situation.
-The Click or tap here to enter text, will provide staff with guidance in order to continue essential functions during an emergency, using any of the following methods to communicate:
+The [School Division] will provide staff with guidance to continue essential functions during an emergency, using any of the following methods to communicate: